 Key Takeaways:

-🧬 Both blood and cheek swabs are equally efficient for collecting genetic material.
+🧬 Both blood samples and cheek swabs are equally effective in gathering genetic material.

-📝 Always read through the instructions when using a home DNA kit for collection.
+📝 Ensure you thoroughly review the instructions when employing a home DNA kit for sample collection.

-🌡️ Properly sealed and stored swabs in cool, dry locations can last up to two years or longer.
+🌡️ Appropriately sealed and stored swabs, when kept in cool, dry places, can remain viable for two years or even more.

-❄️ Refrigerating or freezing swabs can extend their viability up to five years.
+❄️ Storing swabs in a refrigerator or freezer can prolong their usefulness to five years.

-🧬 Andras, an expert in DNA analysis and genealogy, helps individuals discover their ancestral heritage.
+🧬 Andras, a specialist in DNA testing and genealogy, assists people in uncovering their ancestral roots.

 Collecting the genetic material from a swab can result in viable DNA samples for up to one year.
 Remember that both blood and cheek swabs are equally efficient when it comes to collecting the necessary materials, so always make sure you read through all instructions if you plan on using a home kit.